LambdaHack/LambdaHack/README.md

 ---------------------------------

 The game UI can be configured via a config file.
-The commented out version of this file with the default settings is in [GameDefinition/config.ui.default](GameDefinition/config.ui.default).
+The commented out version of the file with default settings is in [GameDefinition/config.ui.default](GameDefinition/config.ui.default).
 When the game is run for the first time, the file is copied to the official location, which is `~/.LambdaHack/config.ui.ini` on Linux and